jh3nd3rs0n/jargyle/README.md

           The boolean value to indicate if SSL/TLS connections to the SOCKS server are enabled (default is false)

       ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[...]]]
-          The space separated list of cipher suites enabled for SSL/TLS connections to the SOCKS server
+          The space separated list of acceptable cipher suites enabled for SSL/TLS connections to the SOCKS server

       ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[...]]]
-          The space separated list of protocol versions enabled for SSL/TLS connections to the SOCKS server
+          The space separated list of acceptable protocol versions enabled for SSL/TLS connections to the SOCKS server

       ssl.keyStoreFile=FILE
           The key store file for the SSL/TLS connections to the SOCKS server